2023 Most Popular Nursing Bachelor's Degree Schools in Kentucky

 Read full report on Nursing at University of Louisville

-Out of the 23 schools in Kentucky that were part of this year’s ranking, Northern Kentucky University landed the # 4 spot on the list.
-Located in the large suburb of Highland Heights, NKU is a public college with a large student population.
+The in-demand bachelor’s degree programs at Northern Kentucky University helped the school earn the #4 place on this year’s ranking of the most popular nursing schools in Kentucky.
+Located in the suburb of Highland Heights, NKU is a public school with a large student population.

 About 84% of the students majoring in nursing at the school are women while 16% are male.